mw-ferretti/angular-resource-tastypie/README.md

 #angular-resource-tastypie
-Angularjs Resource tuning for django-tastypie or equivalent RESTful schema.
+The base Angularjs Resource with improvements for django-tastypie.

 ##Requirements
 - AngularJs